johnwarden/httperror/README.md

 and [XPanicMiddleware](https://pkg.go.dev/github.com/johnwarden/httperror/v2#XPanicMiddleware)
 are simple middleware functions that convert panics to errors.
 This ensures users are served an appropriate 500 error response on panic instead of an empty response.
 And it allows middleware to appropriately inspects, count, and log panics as they do other errors.
-An optional panicHandler can be used to trigger a clean shutdown on panic.
+These functions accept a panic handler as an optional second argument.
+This can be used for example to trigger a shutdown on panic.

 ## Extracting, Embedding, and Comparing HTTP Status Codes